 - a.
-The Discharger shall increase the sampling frequency from weekly to daily, from quarterly to monthly, and from once every 5 years to annually for any constituent that exceeds the discharge specifications of this Order.
-The increased frequency of monitoring shall continue until the Discharger achieves compliance with the specification for three consecutive periods, at which point the Recycled Water Agency shall resume sampling at the specified frequency. - b.
+The Discharger shall increase the sampling frequency from weekly to daily, from quarterly to monthly, and from annually to monthly for any constituent that exceeds the Discharge Specifications of the Order.
+The increased frequency of monitoring shall continue until the Discharger achieves compliance with the Specification for three consecutive periods, at which point the Discharger shall resume sampling at the specified frequency. - b.
 Weekly is defined as a calendar week (Sunday through Saturday).
 Monthly is defined as a calendar month.
 Quarterly is defined as a period of three consecutive calendar months beginning on January 1, April 1, July 1, or October 1.
 Annually is defined as a period of 12 consecutive calendar months beginning on January 1. - c.
 Calculated CT (chlorine concentration multiplied by modal contact time) values shall be determined and recorded continuously.
 The daily minimum CT value shall be reported monthly.
 The Discharger shall report monthly the date(s), value(s), time and duration when the CT value falls below 450 mg-min/L, and/or the modal contact time falls below 90 minutes. - d.
 Samples for total coliform bacteria shall be collected at least daily and at a time when wastewater characteristics are most demanding on the treatment facilities and disinfection procedures.
 Results of daily coliform bacteria monitoring, running 7-day median determination shall be reported monthly. - e.
 Effluent samples collected to determine turbidity (when required) shall be collected after the media filters.
 Effluent tertiary turbidity analyses shall be conducted continuously using a continuous monitoring and recording turbidity meter.
-Compliance with the daily average operating filter effluent turbidity limit of 2 NTU shall be determined using levels of recorded turbidity levels at a minimum of four-hour intervals over a 24-hour period.
-Compliance with the turbidity standard no exceeding 5 NTU more than 5 percent of the time over a 24-hour period shall be determined using the levels of recorded turbidity taken at intervals of no more than 1.2 hours over a 24-hour period.
+Compliance with the daily average operating filter effluent turbidity limit of 2 Nephelometric Turbidity Units (NTU) shall be determined using levels of recorded turbidity levels at a minimum of four-hour intervals over a 24-hour period.
+Compliance with the turbidity standard of not exceeding 5 NTU more than 5 percent of the time over a 24-hour period shall be determined using the levels of recorded turbidity taken at intervals of no more than 1.2 hours over a 24-hour period.
 Should the continuous turbidity meter and/or recorder fail, grab sampling at a minimum frequency of 1.2 hours may be substituted for a period of up to 24 hours.
-The Discharger shall report quarterly results of four-hour turbidity readings, average effluent turbidity (24-hours), 94 percentile effluent turbidity (24-hours), and daily maximum turbidity readings. - f.
-Bicarbonate must be analyzed along with the other reported constituents to be able to calculate the adjusted SAR. - g.
-Priority pollutant monitoring is required by the State Water Board Recycled Water Policy, section 7.b.4.
-Priority pollutants are constituents listed in Appendix A of 40 Code of Federal Regulations part 423.
+The Discharger shall report quarterly results